boynton/sadl/README.md

 ADL is a general high level API description language that defines its own schema language as well as HTTP and RPC call descriptions.

-The syntax is similar to Java, and is derived from [RDL](https://github.com/ardielle), although the implementation has been completely rewritten and somewhat modified from that.
+The syntax is derived from [RDL](https://github.com/ardielle), although the implementation has been completely rewritten.
+The focus is on readability.

-ADL can bt used to generate other API definitions, for example Swagger, RAML, and gRPC.
+ADL can be used to both import and export other API definitions, for example OpenAPI, RAML, gRPC, and RDL.